FedML-AI/FedML/app/fediot/anomaly_detection_for_cybersecurity/README.md

 ## Centralized Simulation Training Script

 We also support centralized simulation for FedIoT, which means one PC could simulate both server and clients as you need.
-Also training related parameters are inside config_simulation/fedml_config.yaml, please modify it per your need.
+All training related parameters are inside config_simulation/fedml_config.yaml, please modify it per your need.
 The worker_num under the device_args represents number of processes in MPI, as the number of parallel clients.

 For this application, the number of clients is up to 9 since there are 9 types of IoT devices in N-BaIoT dataset.